rolandm2017/postmassive/rules.md

 # Rule #8

 If you have to block somebody, do it, but don't say I didn't warn you about the consequences.

+# Rule #9.0.0

+Please post in English.
+I will ban you for making me work too hard to police my own site and I only speak English.

+Further, I trust zero non-english speakers well enough to let them volunteer to do the policing.
+English only.

 # Rule #9000